gfxdisp/mdf/README.md

-# MSD
+# MDF
-MSD loss for image reconstruction algorithms
+MDF loss for image reconstruction algorithms

-The jupyter notebook MSD.ipynb has a snipet of the code required to use the loss.
+The jupyter notebook example.ipynb has a snipet of the code required to use the loss.